Meeting with three corporate foundation leaders – What impact?

 An exceptional meeting

-In 2019, the campaign scales up!
+In 2019, the operation changes scale!

-Thanks to the support of Crédit Agricole employees, € 7,000 were donated to Entrepreneurs du Monde in 2018 to finance the ICI Project which supports entrepreneurship projects for refugees, single parents and homeless people in Lyon.
-A total of 20 training courses were organised, which allowed the programme team to train 18 people in the entrepreneurship field.
+Thanks to the support of Crédit Agricole employees, €7,000 was donated to Entrepreneurs du Monde in 2018 to fund the ICI Project, which supports entrepreneurship projects for refugees, single parents, and homeless people in Lyon.
+A total of 20 group training sessions were organized, enabling the program team to train 18 people in entrepreneurship.

 More information: carolina.herrera@credit-agricole-sa.fr